top of page

 The project began through working meetings, conversation sessions, and shared concentration spaces with the community, where needs, local knowledge, daily dynamics, and common aspirations were identified.
 These encounters were not merely informative instances, but active moments of project definition, where architecture was built through dialogue and collective experience.

 From the start, we operated under a clear premise: the project is not a finished object, but an open process of social habitat production.
-The proposal focuses on the design of replicable, scalable, and appropriable construction systems, designed to be understood, transformed, and maintained by the community itself.
-Rather than delivering a closed work, the goal is to strengthen local capacities, build shared knowledge, technical autonomy, and continuity over time.
+The proposal focuses on the design of replicable, scalable construction systems, designed to be understood, transformed, and maintained by the community itself.

 Strategy and Local Knowledge

 One of the initial premises of the project was to anticipate monetary inflation by allocating available resources to the early purchase of materials by the community itself.
-This decision reinforced the autonomy of the process and allowed the project to be anchored to the actual conditions of the territory.
+This decision reinforced the autonomy of the process and allowed the project to be anchored in the actual conditions of the territory.

 The project relies on a specific understanding of the territory, where vernacular knowledge is not understood as precarious solutions, but as technical-social knowledge built over time, deeply linked to the climate, economy, and daily life of the place.